codebar/tutorials/sql/lesson5/tutorial.md

 ## Lesson 5 exercises

 For the exercises below, we'll use the same tables from previous lesson.
-You can find the whole database in the following link https://sqliteonline.com/#fiddle-5bd0543f72a31o2ajnn2b4ij
+You can find the whole database in the following link https://sqliteonline.com/#fiddle-5bd4656772a98o2ajnrgzwo2

 ### Summary of the tables

-person (id, name, age, biological_sex, country_of_birth, country_of_residence, number_of_children, studies)
+person (id, name, age, country_of_birth, country_of_residence, number_of_children, studies, has_job)

 location (id, city, country, start_date)